top of page

 HOW DO ENGLISH WOMEN WALK INTO SHOPS?”

-Lara Parmiani performs a kaleidoscopic piece inspired by her journey from a grey, industrial, Italian suburb to 1997 London, taking audiences through 25 years of navigating language, gender cliches and anti-migrant narratives - from Cool to Cruel Britannia.
+LegalAliens' founder Lara Parmiani returns with her kaleidoscopic piece inspired by her journey from a grey, industrial, Italian suburb to 1997 London, taking audiences through time, language, gender cliches and anti-migrant narratives - from Cool to Cruel Britannia.

 What happens when a woman is forced to negotiate two cultures, while not identifying with either?